alinacaprioara/Neural-Networks-2024/Assignment 5/README.md

 ### Results

 <img src="Report Images/first_attempt_1.png" alt="Results 1" width="400">
 <img src="Report Images/first_attempt_2.png" alt="Results 2" width="400">
 <img src="Report Images/first_attempt_3.png" alt="Results 3" width="400">

 ###  II.
 Second Attempt - Final version - Improved image processing

-We improved the image processing by firstly setting the outline of the objects to white, and the rest of them black.
+We improved the image processing by implementing a black and white conversion.
+The outline of the objects was set to white, while everything else was set to black.
+Another improvement in this attempt was cropping the ground.
-This added a significant improvement in the training process, as the frames were now simplified, better suited for training.
+These changes added a significant improvement in the training process, as the frames were now simplified, better suited for training.

+#

 ### III.
 Other attempts - Dual Q-Learning